-Now, since you’re reading this piece and are a fan of FinerMinds, chances are this is a question you’ve asked yourself before.
-But, I’m here today with some other questions you could be asking yourself on this journey to finding your calling.
+Chances are this is a question you’ve asked yourself before.
+But here are some other questions you could be asking yourself on this journey to finding your calling.

-Our life’s purpose has a number of names – some call it a calling, others their dharma, some reference as their passion or niche, but in essence what all these labels have in common is that they are unique expression of something that only you can offer the world.
+Our life’s purpose has a number of names: some call it a calling, others their dharma, some reference as their passion or niche.
+In essence, what all these labels have in common is that they are unique expressions of something that only you can offer the world.